Skip to contentSkip to footer

 Sneekweek

 The Sneekweek is an annual sailing event organized by the Koninklijke Watersportvereniging Sneek.
-During this week there are sailing competitions every day on the Sneekermeer and the Goƫngarijpsterpoelen.
-There are also festive activities in the city center, such as a naval review and a fair.
-The Sneekweek takes place every year at the beginning of August.
+During this week, there are daily sailing races on the Sneekermeer and the Goƫngarijpsterpoelen.
+Additionally, festive activities take place in the city center, such as a fleet review and a carnival.

 History

-After the French period, in 1814 a sailing trip to Joure was held when it became known that the Sneeker Jacob Sjoukes Visser had deserted from the French military service and had arrived safely in Joure.
-This was popular and sailing competitions were held every year.
-This grew into the Sneker Hardzeildag.
-Sailing competitions were also held around this day and in 1935 the first weekly Sneekweek was organized.
-The 75th edition took place in 2010.
-Queen Beatrix was also present with the Groene Draeck.
+After the French era, in 1814, a sailing trip to Joure was organized when it was announced that Sneek's Jacob Sjoukes Visser had deserted from the French military service and safely arrived in Joure.
+This event was well-received, and annual sailing races began to take place.
+This eventually evolved into the Sneeker Hardzeildag.
+The races around this day grew, and in 1935, the first weekly Sneekweek was organized.
+The 75th edition took place in 2010, with Queen Beatrix attending, accompanied by the Groene Draeck.

-Nowadays, the Sneekweek is the largest event on the inland waters of Europe and starts on the Friday before the first Saturday of August with a fleet review (a show with hundreds of boats and fireworks).
-The Sneekweek lasts up to and including the Thursday after.
-Wednesday is known as Hardzeildag, the penultimate race day, on that day there is also a big fair in the city.
-During the Sneekweek there is a large music festival throughout the center, with stages on the Marktstraat, the Wijde Noorderhorne, the Vismarktplein, the Wip and of course on the Starteiland.
-Sunday is shopping Sunday in the center.
-The Friday after the Sneekweek is the art and book market on the Grootzand.
+Today, the Sneekweek is the largest event on the inland waters of Europe.
+It begins on the Friday before the first Saturday of August with a fleet review (a show with hundreds of boats and fireworks).
+The Sneekweek lasts until the Thursday after.
+Wednesday is known as Hardzeildag, the second-to-last race day, and features a large street market in the city.
+During the Sneekweek, the entire city center hosts a big music festival with stages at various locations, including Marktstraat, Wijde Noorderhorne, Vismarktplein, Wip, and, of course, Starteiland.
+On Sunday, it's a Koopzondag (Shopping Sunday) in the center.
+The Friday after the Sneekweek, there's an art and book market at Grootzand.

-The hard sail day in the Sneekweek falls every year on the Wednesday after the first Friday of August and has its origin from the so-called Admiraalzeilen, competitions that were dedicated to the Oranjestad-owner.
-Due to the arrival of the French at the end of the 17th century these traditions were interrupted.
-On the Hardzeildag there is, among other things, the Friesland - Holland race in which the Frisians compete against the Dutch.
-Nowadays, a fair is also held in the center of Sneek, supplemented by all the events surrounding the Sneekweek.
+Hardzeildag during the Sneekweek takes place every year on the Wednesday after the first Friday in August.
+Its origins trace back to the Admiraalzeilen, races held in honor of the Orange Stadtholder.
+These traditions were interrupted by the arrival of the French at the end of the 17th century.
+On Hardzeildag, one of the highlights is the Friesland-Holland race, where the Frisians compete against the Dutch.
+Additionally, a large street market is held in the center of Sneek, complemented by all the events surrounding the Sneekweek.